Using your private car for work

 The second method can be more convenient for many small businesses, though either method is acceptable.
 However, you cannot use a combination of both methods, and once you have chosen a method, you will normally have to stay with it until you replace the vehicle.

 To use this method, keep a record of all the motor expenses – fuel, servicing, insurance, road fund licence, subscription to motoring organisations etc. You also need to keep a mileage record book showing business and private trips.

 Work out the proportion of business miles to total mileage and use this to apportion the total cost.

 This method can produce an accurate result and is suitable for all businesses, particularly ones where motoring costs are high.

 HM Revenue and Customs permits self-employed people to claim a fixed mileage allowance for all business mileage travelled as an alternative to apportioning total costs.
 Once this method has been chosen, the business should normally continue with it during the life of the vehicle.
 Details of the method are given at

-This method will allow most self employed workers to claim 45p per business mile travelled in a car or van (45p for the first 10,000 miles and 25p thereafter; before 6 April 2011, the maximum was 40 ppm).
+This method will allow most self-employed workers to claim 45p per business mile travelled in a car or van (45p for the first 10,000 miles and 25p thereafter).

 Ideally you should keep a note of all business journeys, so that you can demonstrate evidence of the number of miles which you have claimed in each tax year.

 In the absence of a log, it may be possible to estimate the business mileage by taking the annual mileage of the vehicle (e.g. from MOT certificates) and applying a percentage of estimated business use.
-So if the car does 10,000 miles per annum and you can demonstrate (perhaps over a sample period of 3 or 4 weeks) that 30% of the use is for business purposes, then you may claim 3,000 (10,000 x 30%) miles @ 40p per mile = £1,200 for the use of the car.
+So if the car does 10,000 miles per annum and you can demonstrate (perhaps over a sample period of 3 or 4 weeks) that 30% of the use is for business purposes, then you may claim 3,000 (10,000 x 30%) miles as a business expense.